Attention: gasoline price rises from December 4

 In dialogue with Caracol Radio, Mejía explained that before the covid-19 pandemic the price of Brent It was at $ 65 a barrel, which translated into 9,700 pesos a gallon of gasoline, figures for December 2019.

-However, a change in income to the producer was noted, which is the recognition against the cost of production and parity price.
-Seeing this, the national government lowered income to producers by 1,570 pesos due to the fall of Brent.
+However, a change was noted in producer income, which is the recognition against the cost of production and parity price.
+Seeing this, the national government lowered income to producers by 1,570 pesos due to the fall in Brent.
 This price remained constant during 2020, but when December arrived, the increase began to be noticed in an escalating way, said Mejía in the station.

 KEEP READING: